gessinger-hj/gepard/README.md

 ## Broker Side

-The default ping interval for the broker is 180000 mili-sec aor 3 minutes.
+The default ping interval for the broker is 180000 milli-sec or 3 minutes.
 This value can be changed in three ways:

 1. Startup parameter: --gepard.heartbeat.millis=<nnn>
 1. Evironment variable: GEPARD_HEARTBEAT_MILLIS=<nnn>
-1. Varaible in configuration-file: { "heartbeatMillis":<nnn>
+1. Variable in configuration-file: { "heartbeatMillis":<nnn>

 ## Client Side